aldebaran/qibuild/doc/source/beginner/qipy/tutorial.rst

     qipy bootstrap

-This will initialize a virtualenv in the wortkree, and should be run when changing or adding new python projects.
+This will initialize a virtualenv in the worktree, and should be run when changing or adding new python projects.

-You can use a ``-c`` option to have several virtualenv in the wortkree.
+You can use a ``-c`` option to have several virtualenv in the worktree.

 The virtualenv will be initialized using ``pip install --editable``, so you will be able to run your python code directly from the sources.